lchicay/CAR-T_paper_processor/Template_TRANSLATIONAL_finding.md

 source_paper: # [APA style reference: Author, A. A. (Year).
 Title of work.
 Journal Name, volume(issue), pages.]
 strength_of_evidence: # Captures the scientific strength and expert interpretation [Strong, Moderate, Weak, Emerging]
 tags:
-- translational
+- translational # [Always include this tag]
-# Add tags for product name, indication, study name, etc (minimum of 5 and maximum of 7)
+[# Add tags for product name, indication, study name, etc (minimum of 5 and maximum of 7)]
 ---

 ## Original Clinical Paper